SumoLogic/sumologic-documentation/docs/apm/traces/view-and-investigate-traces.md

 1. Navigate to the Traces (Query) screen and type in a query.
 2. Click the **Show Chart** tab.
 The default chart shown will be **Trace duration** as a **timeseries** chart.
 3. From the dropdown menu, select the chart type you want to view: **Trace duration**, **Error count**, or **Span count**.
-4. You can view each chart type as a **timeseries** or **histogram** chart by selecting the corresponding option from the dropdown menu
+4. You can view each chart type as a **timeseries** or **histogram** chart by selecting the corresponding option from the dropdown menu.

 These new aggregation charts will provide you with even more insights into the behavior of your application and help you resolve issues faster.